libgit2/libgit2/README.md

 [NodeGit](http://nodegit.org) (Node) allow you to build Git tooling in your favorite language.

-`libgit2` is used to power Git GUI clients like [GitKraken](https://gitkraken.com/) and [gmaster](https://gmaster.io/) and on Git hosting providers like [GitHub](https://github.com/), [GitLab](https://gitlab.com/) and
+`libgit2` is ideal for powering Git GUI clients like [GitKraken](https://gitkraken.com/) and [gmaster](https://gmaster.io/) and on Git hosting providers like [GitHub](https://github.com/), [GitLab](https://gitlab.com/) and
 [Azure DevOps](https://azure.com/devops).
 We perform the merge every time you click "merge pull request".

-`libgit2` is licensed under a **very permissive license** (GPLv2 with a special Linking Exception).
-This basically means that you can link it (unmodified) with any kind of software without having to release its source code.
+`libgit2` is under a **very permissive license** (GPLv2 with a special Linking Exception) license management.
+This basically means that you can link it (unmodified) with any kind of software without releasing its source code.
 Additionally, the example code has been released to the public domain (see the [separate license](examples/COPYING) for more information).